-- iii.
+- Interview of BILH and non-BILH personnel, as needed, who may have pertinent information on AOD focus areas - iii.
 Grant Thornton will provide a fee estimate in coordination with the agreed-upon Scope of Work - B. Grant Thornton and BILH to discuss and agree upon a communication protocol.
 This may include the following: - i.
 Grant Thornton to be informed on a timely basis of developments and plans that impact AOD focus areas, such as renegotiated or new payer contracts - ii.
 Grant Thornton and BILH to meet throughout the year to discuss relevant issues and developments.
 Grant Thornton to communicate areas of concern as they arise, so that BILH has an opportunity to address areas of concern in a timely manner - iii.
 Grant Thornton and BILH to agree on timing of procedures, which could include interim work to reduce work load and pressure at the end of the year - iv.
 Grant Thornton to have access to BILH internal audit and compliance functions, through meetings and analysis of relevant reports (if necessary) - v.
 Grant Thornton to have access to external auditors (if necessary) - vi.
 Grant Thornton to have access to the audit committee and the board of directors - C. Grant Thornton and BILH to discuss and agree upon a reporting protocol.
 This may include the following: - i.
 Discussion of issue identification prior to report issuance - ii.
 Timing of Grant Thornton annual report issuance - D. Issuance of representation letter by BILH to Grant Thornton prior to the issuance of our annual report which will stipulate that BILH has provided all relevant information and access to Grant Thornton to make an informed assessment of the relevant focus areas of the AOD